PolMine/PolMine.github.io/_posts/2019-06-06-Towards-polmineR-v0.8.0-Pipes-ahead.md

 devtools::install_github("PolMine/polmineR", ref = "dev")
 {% endhighlight %}

-In the following examples, I will use the GermaParl corpus of plenary protocols of the German Bundestag [@BLÄTTE18.1024].
+In the following examples, I will use the GermaParl corpus of plenary protocols of the German Bundestag.
 We activate the corpus after loading the polmineR package as follows.

 {% highlight r %}